open-cluster-management-io/enhancements/enhancements/sig-architecture/6-placements/README.md

 }

 const (
-	// PlacementConditionSatisfied means Placement is satisfied.
+	// PlacementConditionSatisfied means Placement requirements are satisfied.
-	// A placement is satisfied only if all predicates are satisfied.
-And a predicate
+	// A placement is not satisfied if
+	// 1) No ManagedClusterSetBinding is found in the placement namespace;
+	// 2) ClusterSets in spec is specified and none of them is bound to the placement namespace;
+	// 3) No memeber ManagedCluster is found for all eligible ManagedClusterSets; A ManagedClusterSet
-	// is not satisfied if
+	//    is eligible for a placement if
+	//    a) It is bound to the placement namespace;
+	//    b) And if ClusterSets in spec is specified, it is in the list;
+	// 4) No ManagedCluster matches any of the cluster predicates of the placement;
-	// 1) NumberOfClusters is specified;
+	// 5) NumberOfClusters in spec is specified and NumberOfSelectedClusters in status is less than it;
-	// 2) And the number of matched ManagedClusters for this predicate is less than NumberOfClusters;
 	PlacementConditionSatisfied string = "PlacementSatisfied" )
 ```